xaaha/hulak/README.md

 ### `.Key`

-`.variable` defines a variable thats present in one of the env file.
-It grabs the key's value from the defined environemnt files in the project's root and replaces during runtime.
-Key is case sensitive.
-So, `.key` and `.Key` are two different variables.
+`.Key` is a variable, that is present in one of the `.env` files.
+It grabs the value from a environemnt file in the `env/` directory in the root of the project [created above](##Initialize-Environment-Folders).
+The value of, `Key` is replaced during runtime.
+`.Key` is case sensitive.
+So, `.Key` and `.key` are two different variables.

 ```bash
 # example directory structure